CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/intro-to-services.md

 ## Intro to Services

-The aim of this article is to help you to make the difference between these three entities:

-* Apps
-* Services
-* Add-ons

-These are all billable elements.

 ### Defining Services

 First, services are declared on the Console.
 A service could be a database, a cache system or a search engine.
 Like Apps, Services' environment is embed into Clever Cloud's architecture: these are not services external to Clever Cloud.